wholesomevalue/valueblog/content/posts/naked.md

 <p>The above tweet illustrates how stupidly out of touch the SEC is and blind to whats happening.
 I really hope that we don't have to press the nuclear buttons, but just in case we had to, lets discuss if briefly here:</p>

-<p>We have several nuclear warheads, and I don't think we need to go into specifics at this point in time.
+<p>(If we don't already have enough) After accumulating the neccessary stockpile of GME shares, we have several nuclear warheads, and I don't think we need to go into specifics at this point in time.
 However they all work by detonating the <a href="#elusive-buy-ins">Elusive Buy-Ins</a>.
 How?
 I give you a hint: understand that you don't have to hold the securities with your broker, <a class="ext" target="_blank" href="https://www.sec.gov/reportspubs/investor-publications/investorpubsholdsechtm.html">you have other options</a>. e.g. I could just say "fuck it, I want a genuine GME share certificate to frame and put on my wall"...
 You get my drift now?
 </p>
 <p>
 So lets examine what happens when we force the invocation of the <a href="#elusive-buy-ins">Buy-Ins</a>, forcing SugarDaddy (or whoever the bag holders of the FTDs are) to buy real GME shares on the market, competing with other market participants such as:</p>